arow-oss/goat-guardian/README.md

 front of an existing web application.
 It will handle all authentication, including OAuth and email-based login.

-Goat guardian is meant to make it easy to add support for authentication to your web application.
-It works great for demos, prototypes, internal web applications, rapid development with a small team.
+Goat Guardian is meant to make it easy to add support for authentication to your web application.
+It works great for demos, prototypes, internal web applications, and rapid development with a small team.
 It even works well for larger applications and teams that want an easy way to implement multiple forms of authentication!

+Goat Guardian can be used in front of web applications written in any language/framework.

 ## Introduction